Preparing for and making the most of your study abroad semester

 Get a new hobby

-Your destination offers many free time activities for culture, sports and entertainment.
-You can find information about what to do and where to go from Asia Exchange as well as online and at your destination from the university, fellow students, locals and tourist guides.
+Your destination offers many free-time activities for culture, sports and entertainment.
+You can find information about what to do and where to go from Asia Exchange and online and at your destination from the university, fellow students, locals and tourist guides.
 Remember that you can always ask for advice and Asians are known to be very helpful.

 Take info material with you

 Take course catalogs and brochures with you to your home institution.
-Not only will they help your institution make decisions about transferring credits but also other students might be interested in learning about the university and possibly going there on exchange as well.
+Not only will they help your institution make decisions about transferring credits, but other students might also be interested in learning about the university and possibly going there on exchange.
 Once you don’t need the brochures anymore, you can leave them at your home institution’s international office for other students to read.